sametcn99/BlogAPIDotnet/NOTES.md

 app.Run(); // runs the application.
 ```

+## Creating Controllers as Async Tasks in ASP.NET Web API

+### Understanding Async/Await

+Before diving into the benefits of creating controllers as async tasks, let's briefly recap what async/await is.

+- **Async**: This keyword marks a method as asynchronous, indicating that it can run independently without blocking the current thread.
+- **Await**: This keyword is used within an async method to pause the method's execution until a particular task completes.

 ## Mappers

 A **Mapper** is a design pattern used to transform data from one format to another.
 It’s commonly applied when transferring data between different layers of an application, such as from a database to the business logic layer or from the business logic layer to the presentation layer.